This information explains what phototherapy is and what to expect before, during, and after your procedure.

 Psoralen-UV-A (PUVA)

-- This type of therapy uses UVA light and an oral (by mouth) medication called psoralen that makes your skin more sensitive to light.
+- This type of therapy uses UVA light and an oral (by mouth) medicine called psoralen that makes your skin more sensitive to light.

-Your doctor will determine if phototherapy is safe for you.
+Your doctor will decide if phototherapy is safe for you.
 To do this, they will:

 - Do a total body skin exam by looking at all your skin.
 They will also ask about your reaction to sunlight.

-- Ask you about your personal and family history of skin cancer and photosensitizing disorders (disorders that make your skin more sensitive to the sun).
+- Ask you about your personal and family history of skin cancer and photosensitizing disorders.
+These are conditions that make your skin more sensitive to the sun.

-Tell your doctor what medications you’re taking, including patches, creams, herbal supplements, and over-the-counter medications (medications you get without a prescription).
-Some medications, such as retinoids (including tretinoin), certain antibiotics, cancer medications, and others can make your skin more sensitive to UV light.
+Tell your doctor what medicine you’re taking.
+This includes patches, creams, herbal supplements, and over-the-counter medicine you get without a prescription.
+Some medicines can make your skin more sensitive to UV light.
+Examples are retinoids (including tretinoin), and some antibiotics and cancer medicines.

-If you’re having PUVA light therapy, you will need to see your ophthalmologist (eye doctor) to have an eye exam before you begin.
+If you’re having PUVA light therapy, you must visit your ophthalmologist (eye doctor) to have an eye exam before you start.

 Phototherapy in your dermatologist’s office

-Memorial Sloan Kettering (MSK) doesn’t currently do this procedure.
-If you’re having phototherapy in a doctor’s office, you will need to find a local dermatologist that does this as an in-office procedure.
+MSK does not offer this procedure.
+If you’re having phototherapy in a doctor’s office, you must find a local dermatologist who does this procedure.

-Your dermatologist will explain what you need to do and how long you will receive your phototherapy.
+Your dermatologist will explain what you need to do and for how long you will get phototherapy.

-Give your MSK dermatologist your local dermatologist’s information by sending them a message on the portal or by calling their office.
+Give your MSK dermatologist your local dermatologist’s information.
+You can send them a message through our patient portal, MyMSK, or call their office.

 Phototherapy at home

-If you’re having phototherapy at home, you will need a home phototherapy machine.
-Your doctor’s office will send information to the company that will send you the machine and instructions for how to use it.
+If you’re having phototherapy at home, you’ll need a home phototherapy machine.
+Your doctor’s office will send information to the company that will send you the machine.
+You will also get instructions about how to use it.

 Depending on the type of home phototherapy machine you use, you will need to:

 - Fill out a home phototherapy patient order form and any other needed forms.
-Your doctor who ordered phototherapy for you will give you these.
+You will get these forms from the doctor who ordered phototherapy for you.

-- Have your doctor’s prescription that includes the type of therapy and the dose.
+- Your doctor’s prescription, which includes the type of therapy and the dose.

-- Don’t put on lotion or moisturizer for 24 hours before each treatment.
+- Do not put on lotion or moisturizer for 24 hours (1 day) before each treatment.

 -